mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 The only difference being `latent_values`, which has the same role as it had in `evaluate_log_density`: being a dictionary from latent variable names to their numeric values.
+When doing, for example, posterior predictive simulation we will use samples of the posterior chain for the `latent_values` dictionary.

 ```python
 def posterior_sample(root, latent_values):